Dr Kimberley Hockings

 An adult male chimpanzee foraging on human crops in front of onlooking villagers at Bossou in Guinea.

 The main objective of my research is to elucidate the underlying mechanisms that allow human-wildlife coexistence.
-I have a particular interest in the drivers of resource competition and aggressive interactions between human and nonhuman great apes in shared landscapes.
+I have a particular interest in the drivers of resource competition, disease transmission, and aggressive interactions between human and nonhuman great apes in shared landscapes.
 Comprehensively examining bi-directional interactions requires an understanding of the ways in which animals flexibly modify their behaviour in response to the costs and benefits of anthropogenic habitats, and how local people perceive and respond to sympatric wildlife.
 To do this effectively demands a cross-disciplinary skills base, and my research increasingly combines biological, ecological, and social science approaches.
 A goal of my research is to work with different stakeholders to generate locally appropriate and culturally sensitive solutions to conservation dilemmas.

 Broad research specialisms: